Preventing and Reversing Erectile Dysfunction

 Addressing the underlying problems such as low testosterone, high blood pressure treatment and good control of diabetes can often reverse or improve ED.
 Studies show that in overweight men, weight loss alone can often completely or partially reverse erectile dysfunction.
 Proper diet and health can certainly prevent it from getting worse.

 If treating an underlying condition doesn’t help your erectile dysfunction, effective treatment options are available for nearly every man with ED including men with erectile dysfunction after prostate surgery.

-Men with neurological disease often experience erectile dysfunction, which can usually be successfully treated.
+Men with neurological diseases often experience erectile dysfunction, which can usually be successfully treated.
 We also treat ED in men with diabetes and diabetic neuropathy and in men with multiple sclerosis.